javaee/grizzly-npn/README.md

-    By the time `onStart` is invoked, the handshake listener will have been initialized with implementations of `AlpnClientNegotiator` and `AlpnServerNegotiator`.
+    By the time `onStart` is invoked, the handshake listener will have been initialized with implementations of `AlpnClientNegotiator` and `AlpnServerNegotiator` by the `Http2AddOn`.

 ## Deployment Configuration

-The above programmatic configuration steps will make it so the simple act of including the module built from the `bootstrap` sub-module of this repository in the "endorsed" directory of the JVM will enable ALPN support in that JVM.
+The above programmatic configuration steps will make it so the simple act of including the module built from the `bootstrap` sub-module of this repository in the bootclasspath of the JVM will enable ALPN support in that JVM.